-LIBRARY (SFCC)
+THE LIBRARY AT SFCC

 The SFCC Library is in the center of the campus and at the heart of the college's educational mission.
-It has traditionally been a busy and popular destination for students needing to study, read, check e-mail or just relax.

-The library houses the principal campus computer center.
-Internet access and Microsoft Office software are available at more than 60 computer stations.
-SFCC students have been notably generous with their technology use fees to ensure the library has up-to-date equipment including a small collection of laptops available for checkout.
-Students can also access the Internet with their own computers via wireless network or through conveniently located ports.
+The library houses the principal campus computer center and internet access and Microsoft Office software are available at more than 60 computer stations.
+Additionally, students can also access the Internet with their own computers via wireless network or through conveniently located ports.
+Laptops, GoPros®, and internet hotspots are also available to check out.